use-ink/ink-docs/docs/basics/reading-values.md

 ```

 In Rust, if the last expression in a function does not have a semicolon, then it will be the return value.

-## Your Turn!

-Follow the `ACTION`s on the code template provided.

-Remember to run `cargo +nightly test` to test your work.